umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 To create or edit a user group, go to the user section of the backoffice.

 In the right corner, you need to click on "Groups".
-From here you are able to either create a new or edit an existing User Group.
+From here you are able to either create a new User Group, or edit an existing one.

 ![User Groups](images/Users.png)